wiljar00/tic_tac_toe/readme.md

 # Tic Tac Toe for Rustaceans!
 (Command Line Game)
-_Note - This is a just dev sandbox project used for learning new technologies.
+_Note - This is a just dev project used for learning new technologies.
         Not intended to for public use._

 In order to run this app, run the following command from the root directory: